 Meetings - a great resource for holding meetings is Zoom.
 This is a free service available to all students at William & Mary.

-Develop a gameplan for figuring out what organization business you will address for the rest of the semester.
+Develop a gameplan for figuring out what organization business you will address this semester.
 In addition to a timeline of meetings, votes, deadlines, etc. we recommend making a priority list of tasks/business

-Essential - This is business that must be completed before the end of the semester so that operations can continue in the fall.
+Essential - This is business that must be completed before the end of the semester so that operations can continue.
 Examples include, approving a budget, electing new officers, transitioning new leadership, voting in any changes to the governing documents, etc.

 Identify other tasks/projects that it would be good to attend to now, but might not be essential (like those listed above).
 This can include some of those "lower priority tasks" that you've wanted to accomplish, but never got around to.